BretFisher/nodejs-rocks-in-docker/README.md

 But, can you be sure that, once your container runtime has ask the container to stop, that:

-- DB transactions are complete
+- DB transactions are complete.
+- Any long-running functions are complete, like file upload/download, loops, PDF generation, etc.
+- Long-polling connections are properly closed.
-- Incoming connections have completed and *gracefully* closed (TCP FIN Packet)
+- Incoming connections have completed and *gracefully* closed (TCP FIN Packet) so they can re-connect to a new container.

-TODO: write this
+> ⚠️ The more you dig into this problem, the more you may realize you're providing a poor user experience during container reboots and replacements.

+The end goal is if you have two replicas of a container running with a service/LB in front of it, and gracefully shutdown one of the containers, that clients/users never notice.
+The container will wait for processing to complete (including long-polling, file upload/download, etc.) and only then will it shut down.

+Also note that Docker & Kubernetes can get in the way if not configured in the runtime config.
+Within 15-30s, both will kill the container unless you override that default.
+Some may even need *60 minutes* as a grace peroid.

+`docker run --stop-timeout` in seconds

+In Kubernetes, look for `terminationGracePeriodSeconds`

+Projects like [http-terminator](https://github.com/gajus/http-terminator) can help you solve this.

 ## Compose v2 and easy local workflows